gkellogg/gkellogg.github.io/_posts/2011-05-07-cme-and-the-semantic-web.md

     </ol>

     <p>
-      The most important thing we need at this juncture is structured data that&#8217;s accessible via Web Addresses.
+      The most important thing we need at this juncture is structured data that's accessible via Web Addresses.
     </p>

     <p>